titogbruni/Undergraduate_Thesis/README.md

 Folder with the R files that create the 12 dataframes.
 Run the file **accumulating_functions** before running **import_data**.

-The file **import_data** calls the excel file **variaveis_descricao** that specifies which "accumulating formula" should be applied to each variable according to their "nature".For instance, the way of accumulating variables that are indexes is different from the way of accumulating variables that are percentage changes.
+The file **import_data** calls the excel file **variaveis_descricao** that specifies which "accumulating formula" should be applied to each variable according to their "nature".
+For instance, the way of accumulating variables that are indexes is different from the way of accumulating variables that are percentage changes.

 ------------------------------------------------------------------------